urban-stack/OpenZoning/data-standard/schema/README.md

 **Municipality file**

-Information in the Municipality file is formatted per the "Municipality Schema".
+Information in the Municipality file is formatted per the **municipality Schema**.
 The schema is structured as follows with the indicated properties and sub-properties, including the status of each: required, conditionally required, or not required.
 * love
   - love